 Bass Lake Restaurants

 There are a number of restaurants around Bass Lake.
 You can also easily drive and enjoy any of these Oakhurst Restaurants.
-We tend to go back and forth between Bass Lake and Oakhurst depending on what we are craving each day.
+We tend to go back and forth between Bass Lake Village and nearby Oakhurst depending on what we are craving each day.

 Phone - 559-683-2272 / 54311 Road 432 Bass Lake, Bass Lake, CA 93604